Information for vessel operators

 - the vessel will be returning overseas

 - the final destination of the goods is an FPOE for those goods.

 Information for port operators

-    When the Biosecurity Act commenced in June 2016, existing ports were issued

-    temporary determinations allowing them to continue to operate as FPOEs.
-These

-    determinations will expire in June 2019.
+When the Biosecurity Act commenced in June 2016, existing ports were issued temporary determinations allowing them to continue to operate as FPOE.
+These determinations expired on 15 June 2019.

 How to be determined an FPOE

 FPOE Determinations are made for a geographical area or place.
 Because many entities operate within a port location, managing biosecurity risk is a shared responsibility.